CFA® Exam Disability Accommodations

 - Please review Prometric’s Pre-Approved Personal Items List for permissible items that you are allowed to bring to your exam appointment and do not require an accommodations request.

 Disability Accommodations Request Form (log-in required) Requests must be submitted by the published deadline.
 Request forms submitted after the deadline will not be reviewed.

 The Medical Professional Questionnaire (PDF)

-This form must be filled out by a qualified professional and returned to us.
+This form must be completed by a qualified medical professional and returned to us.

-- With the exception of physical disabilities, the qualified professional should consider the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) or equivalent diagnostic standards (non-US) when making a diagnosis.
+- With the exception of physical disabilities (inclusive of visual and hearing impairments), the qualified professional should base the diagnosis from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) or equivalent diagnostic standards (non-US);

-- Include a complete historical educational, developmental, and medical history relevant to the disability for which disability accommodations are being requested.
+- Include complete educational, developmental, and medical histories relevant to the disability for which testing accommodations are being sought;

-- Include a list of the testing instruments and scores used to document the disability.
+- Include a list of the objective and norm-referenced test batteries (e.g., WAIS-IV, WIAT-III, WJ-IV, GORT-V, etc.) and test scores used to document the disability;

-- Be typed or printed on official letterhead and signed by an evaluator qualified to make the diagnosis (inclusive of information about license or certification and area of specialization).
+- Be typed or printed on official letterhead and be signed by an evaluator qualified to make the diagnosis (with information regarding licenses or certifications, and area of specialization)

 In order to help support your request, please submit documentation that demonstrates a history of impairment or limitation such as previous evaluation reports, proof of prior testing accommodations, proof of special educational services or plans, standardized test scores on college-entrance or professional exams (e.g., SAT, ACT, GRE, GMAT, LSAT), academic records (e.g., transcripts, teacher comments), etc.